rooklift/lc0_lichess/README.md

 Simple Lc0 runner for Lichess API.
 Either:

 * Runs at a specified node count, ignoring time control, or
-* Uses the defualt time manager, if no node count is set.
+* Uses the default time manager, if no node count is set.

 The config file should be fairly self explanatory.
 Rename it `config.json` to actually use it.